First Aid Office

 Due to our COVID-19 protocol, we will not be giving maintenance nebulizer treatments to students.
 These must be given at home and they must continue through Distance Learning.

 It’s a decision every parent faces regularly: whether or not to keep a sick child home from school.
-Now during the pandemic, if your child is participating in Blended or On-Campus Learning, this decision is of utmost importance.

 We will call you immediately if your child becomes ill during school hours.
 You are expected to arrange for your child to be picked up as quickly as possible after receiving our call.
 Our First Aid Office is not equipped to handle sick children for long periods.